curology/radiance-ui/docs/dropdown/main.md

 | value    | any      | The option indentifier                  |
 | label    | string   | The text to be displayed for the option |
 | disabled | bool     | if true, the option cannot be selected  |

+### Notes

+`<Dropdown />` is a controlled component and should be wrapped by a parent to control the dropdown's state - See example above.
+This ships with a mobile implementation that will handle mobile devices automatically.